Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

     lazy val common = project.in(file("common"))
       .settings(commonSettings:_*)

-    lazy val sprayApp = project.in(file("sprayApp"))
-      .settings(commonSettings:_*)

     lazy val playApp = project.in(file("playApp"))
       .settings(commonSettings:_*)

     lazy val main = project.in(file("."))
-      .aggregate(common, sprayApp, playApp)
+      .aggregate(common, playApp)

-This is kind of a minimum required configuration, but it's already sufficient to give us an `sbt` project which consists of three sub-projects: **common**, **sprayApp**, and **playApp**.
+This is kind of a minimum required configuration, but it's already sufficient to give us an `sbt` project which consists of two sub-projects: **common** and **playApp**.
 For each of these, we defined in which folder the code for the project resides, and which settings apply - in this case, we share a common set of settings.

-Note how we defined a fourth project: **main** is the container project which aggregates our three sub-projects.
+Note how we really defined three projects: **main** is the container project which aggregates our two sub-projects.
 We will later see how this simplifies certain steps of the development workflow.

+## Using sbt with sub-projects

 Even with this basic setup, we can already explore how `sbt` behaves in a multi-project setup: